openid/OpenID4VC-HAIP/openid4vc-high-assurance-interoperability-profile-1_0.md

 Making these choices ensures interoperability at the increased cost on the Verifier.

+## Pre-Final Specifications

+Implementers should be aware that this specification uses several specifications that are not yet final specifications.
+Those specifications are:

+* SD-JWT-based Verifiable Credentials (SD-JWT VC) draft -13 [@!I-D.ietf-oauth-sd-jwt-vc]
+* Token Status List draft -14 [@!I-D.ietf-oauth-status-list]

+While breaking changes to the specifications referenced in this specification are not expected, should they occur, implementations compliant with this specification should continue to use the specifically referenced versions above in preference to the final versions, unless updated by a profile or new version of this specification.

+Note that specification versions mentioned in this specification overwrite the versions previously mentioned in [@!OIDF.OID4VCI] and  [@!OIDF.OID4VP].

 # Security Considerations {#security_considerations}

 Note that security considerations for OpenID for Verifiable Credential Issuance are defined in Section 13 of [@!OIDF.OID4VCI] and for OpenID for Verifiable Presentations in Section 14 (for redirect based flows) or Section A.5 (for DC API) of [@!OIDF.OID4VP].